 File for divorce.
 Years ago if the spouse refused to sign, you were stuck.
 Not any more.
 She refuses to sign, no biggie.
 Your attorney can take care of it.

 Brian, I don't know where you live, but here after several attempts for the other half to sign divorce papers and they refuse it is granted any way.
 I had a friend whose parents went through this years ago.
-The wife would not sign, so after several attempts her lawyer told her she just as well sign them because he would get the divorce any way.
-Talk with your lawyer something can be done!

 I have been separated for 14 years and the other party won't sign the divorce papers.
 They are now no longer any good.
 I live in Pennsylvania and he is in Maryland.
 What do I do?
 I want to remarry.
 We have filed all of the papers in the state that we were married in and put them through the clerk.
 She said that because I didn't request a master's hearing I was still married.
 That was the only time the other party signed the papers.